Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 5. Payment terms

-When, how, currency
+When, how, and currency

 There are many ways of constructing payment terms to reflect the risk to those involved, the commitment to see the work through, or simply to increase the value of the deal.
 The team of Procurement Tactics breaks them down into 4 simple variables that every professional negotiator can include in the process of dealmaking.